dankeyy/defer.py/README.md

 2. Transform that `defer: print(i)` into a callback-able thingy like `partial(print, i)` and push it unto the stack, so that we end up with `f_exitstack.callback(partial(print, i))`. \
 This is done by replacing the AnnAssign annotations node with whatever we came up with.
-3. At the end of the function, add a call to `f_exitstack.close() to resolve our defers`.
+3. At the end of the function, add a call to `f_exitstack.close()` to resolve our defers.
 4. ??
 5. profit

 ## why
-a: Because & for the nice guy on reddit who suggested it
+a: Because & for the nice guy on reddit who suggested it.
+Also stop asking me that

 ## q: should you use it?
-a: no
+a: No

 ## q: why not
-a: because it sucks
+a: Because it sucks

 ## q: why does this suck
-a: don't be rude
+a: Don't be rude

 ---